Skip to main content

 image4.png

-Fitting and Transforming t-SNE
+Fitting and transforming the t-SNE

-Now we will apply the t-SNE algorithm to the dataset and compare the results.
+Now, we will apply the t-SNE algorithm to the dataset and compare the results.

-After fitting and transforming data, we will display Kullback-Leibler (KL) divergence between the high-dimensional probability distribution and the low-dimensional probability distribution.
+After fitting and transforming data, we will display the Kullback-Leibler (KL) divergence between the high and low-dimensional probability distributions.
+Low KL divergence is normally a sign of better results.

 from sklearn.manifold import TSNE